If you are suffering from Anaemia and you are taking an Iron Supplement there are questions we need to ask:

 - When is the best and worst times to take Iron supplements?

-Vitamin C however will aid in absorption of oral iron, particularly when taken with meals.
-The ratio of 2:1 and will be provide even higher levels of absorption.
+- Vitamin C will aid in absorption of oral iron, particularly when taken with meals.
+The ratio of 2:1 will provide even higher levels of absorption.
 That is, about 6 mg of elemental ascorbic acid for each 1 mg of iron.
-Check your supplement to see if it’s included or take it separately.
+Check your supplement to see if Vitamin C is included in your supplement or take it separately.

-Foods that enhance your iron levels include, very well soaked and cooked beans & lentils, red meats, spinach, and citrus fruits.
+Include foods that enhance your iron levels: very well soaked then drained and then well cooked beans & lentils.